Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 - Scale without additional time investment – Serve hundreds or thousands of customers simultaneously

-- Build consistent income – Reduce the feast-or-famine cycle common in freelancing
+- Build consistent income – Digital products help reduce the feast-or-famine cycle that’s common in freelancing

 If you’re interested in exploring multiple revenue channels beyond digital products, check out our guide on How to Diversify Your Freelance Income Streams in 2025 for a complete roadmap.

-Creating educational content positions you as a genuine expert in your field, which delivers several benefits:
+Creating educational digital products helps position you as a true expert in your field.
+This delivers several key benefits:

 - Higher-paying clients – Perceived experts command premium rates